jugchennai/jugchennaiwebsites/jtechday/index.md

 ### Hands-on Labs
 * Scala - A primary hands on event.
 (2 hours ) - Limited
-* Custom Android - Session with handson. ( 1 hours ) - open for all
+* Custom Android Views - Session with hands on. ( 1 hours ) - open for all

 ### Open Source Projects/Contribution
 This session focus on members to showcase their project or their contribution in any others Open Source project.